apify/apify-docs/docs/actors/tasks.md

 ## Configure

-You can set up your task's input under the **Console** tab.
+You can set up your task's input under the **Input and options** tab.
 A task's input configuration works just like an actor's.
 After all, it is just a copy of an actor you can pre-configure for a specific scenario.
 You can use either JSON or the visual input UI.

 ![Apify task configuration]({{@asset actors/images/create-task-configure.webp}})